nick133/eDashbox/README.md

 E-bike dashboard and datalogger, opensource.
 Firmware for STM32-Nucleo32L4 board.

-This is learning project in early stage, use it at your own risk.
+This is STM32 learning project in early stage, use it at your own risk.

 ## Build
+Note: Development is in 'master' branch, don't be surprised for a lot of compilation errors.

 ### Prerequisities
+* Linux
 * tup build system
 * Nim language compiler
+* GIMP
+* ImageMagick
+* STM32 CubeMX (optional)
-* SEGGER JLink debugger and software
+* SEGGER JLink debugger and software (optional, for debug only)
 * Microsoft VS code (optional)
-* STM32 CubeMX (optional)

 ### Process
 * First time build after 'git clone' or after CubeMX code generation run:
 ```
-Tools/configure.sh
+$ Tools/configure.sh
-tup
+$ tup
 ```

 * Regular builds - just run:
 ```
-tup
+$ tup
 ```